 - (1) CASA may, for the purpose of ensuring the safety of air navigation, give directions in relation to: - (a) the retention and transfer of aircraft maintenance records and parts of aircraft maintenance records; and - (b) the making and keeping of copies of aircraft maintenance records and parts of aircraft maintenance records. - (2) A direction is not binding on a person unless it has been served on the person. - (3) A person must not contravene a direction that is binding on the person.

-- (4) An offence against subregulation (3) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code.
+(4) An offence against subregulation (3) is an offence of strict liability.

 50D Inspection of records